 In Vietnam, one of the world’s most compelling destinations for history buffs, a stay in a well-preserved hotel is a chance to examine the country’s multi-layered past up close.
 Looking for a storied address to lay your head?
-Here are seven incomparable Vietnamese hotels where history is just around the corner.
+Here are six incomparable Vietnamese hotels where history is just around the corner.

 There are hotels, and then there’s the Metropole.
 The hotel’s white and green-shuttered facade has been a Hanoian landmark since 1901.
 Here glittering parties were held, world leaders slept, treaties were signed and illustrious writers wrote.
 Even Charlie Chaplin checked in at the Metropole on his honeymoon.